 I, Eric Eisenbud, MD, am a physician, duly licensed in the State of Michigan.
 I have completed a full assessment of this patient's medical history, and I am treating this patient for a terminal illness or a debilitating condition as defined in Michigan's medical marijuana law.
 I completed a full assessment of this patient's current medical condition.
-The assessment was made in the course of a bona fide physician-patient relationship.
+This assessment was made in the course of a bona fide physician-patient relationship.
 I have advised the patient about the potential risks and benefits of the medical use of marijuana.
 I have formed my professional opinion that the potential benefits of the medical use of marijuana would likely outweigh any health risks for the patient.
-This patient is LIKELY to receive therapeutic or palliative benefit from the medical use of marijuana to treat or alleviate a serious or debilitating medical condition or symptoms of the serious or debilitating medical condition.
-[Emphasis in original.]
+This patient is LIKELY to receive therapeutic or palliative benefit from the medical use of marijuana to treat or alleviate a serious or debilitating medical condition.

 The MMMA went into effect on December 4, 2008, but, according to Walker, the state of Michigan did not begin issuing registry identification cards until April 4, 2009.
-The Michigan Department of Community Health issued medical marijuana registry identification cards to each defendant on April 20, 2009, but this was after the search in this case took place.
+The Michigan Department of Community Health issued medical-marijuana registry identification cards to each defendant on April 20, 2009, but this was after the search in this case took place.

-As part of the preliminary examination, defendants asserted the affirmative defense contained in § 8 of the MMMA, MCL 333.26428.
-In support of the defense, defendants presented testimony from Dr. Eric Eisenbud, M.D., who testified that he attended the University of Colorado Medical School and has been a physician for 37 years.
-He is licensed to practice in
+In the course of the preliminary examination, defendants asserted the affirmative defense contained in § 8 of the MMMA, MCL 333.26428.
+In support of the defense, defendants presented testimony from Eric Eisenbud, M.D., who testified that he had attended the University of Colorado's medical school and had been a physician for 37 years.
+He was licensed to practice